 I, initially, got the impression that Frankl wanted to use the success of his book as a plank to epitomize logotherapy.
 He does so, but, on very solid grounds.

 Frankl assumed the best in everyone, even those who were cruel to him.
 This is a basis in his theory of logotherapy: to look for the best in people and help them find meaning in their lives.
 He would say, “If you take a man as he is, you make him worse.
 If you take a man as he can be, you help him become who he can be, the best version of who he is.”

 While taking a stance against Sigmund Freud’s school of psychotherapy, he explains that pleasure itself can’t be a goal.
 It must remain an off-shoot.
 Essentially, logotherapy differs from Freud’s psychoanalysis in that it guides patients toward realizing their potential.
 It’s forward-looking.

 Ultimately, man is self-determining, says Frankl.
 He has the power to decide what he can be the very next moment – a monster or a saint.
-The following lines in the book aptly capture the dichotomy:
+The following pearl of wisdom aptly capture the dichotomy: